top of page

 Modern hotel exterior with large windows, geometric patterns, and "Hilton Garden Inn" sign.
 Mostly gray facade under a partly cloudy sky.

-The Hilton Garden Inn, Silverstone has a rooftop bar, a restaurant with an outdoor terrace, and 197 rooms and suites offering high-octane views of the legendary starting grid and Hamilton Straight.
+The Hilton Garden Inn, Silverstone has a rooftop bar, a restaurant with an outdoor terrace, and 197 rooms and suites offering stonking views of the legendary starting grid and Hamilton Straight.
 I know where I'll be booking the next time I visit.

 In conclusion